 The eminent church historian Philip Schaff saw this act from a disparaging perspective: “Thus the Russian nation was converted in wholesale style to Christianity by despotic power.”6 Yet, the spread of Christianity during the 9th through 11th centuries generally worked this way.
 The peoples of Scandinavia, central Europe and the Balkans were Christianized through the conversion of rulers who supported, often by forceful means, the work of Christian missionaries among their people.

 After the Eastern and Western church split in 1054, the rulers and people of the expanding Russian empire continued to follow the Orthodox faith.
 Under the Czars, Moscow became the religious rival of Latin Christianity, “the Third Rome,” and the bishop of Moscow took the title of Patriarch.
 As leader of the Russian Orthodox Church, he became a “Russian Pope.”

-1 Even the most skeptical historians believe the Chronicle provides a generally accurate account of these events.
+1 Even skeptical historians believe the Chronicle provides a generally accurate account of these events.

 2 Several decades later, in 1054, a formal split between the church in the East and West occurred.
 See article “The Great Schism of the Church.”